patrickatamaniuk/dupeguru/README.md

 and follow instructions from the script.
 You can then ignore the rest of the build documentation.

+If building of the help files fails with an unknown locale error, set your locale environment:

+    $ export LC_ALL=en_US.UTF-8
+    $ export LANG=en_US.UTF-8

 ## Prerequisites installation

 Prerequisites are installed through `pip`.
 However, some of them are not "pip installable" and have